READY-POOL/Cardono-stake-pool/README.md

-# This our Cardono stake pool
+# This our Cardono stake pool yo